 The risks described below are not the only ones facing the REIT and Unitholders.
-Additional risks not currently known to us or that we currently deem immaterial may also impair our business operations.
-Our business, financial condition, revenues or profitability could be materially adversely affected by any of these risks.
+Additional risks not currently known to the REIT or that the REIT currently deems immaterial may also impair business operations.
+The business, financial condition, revenues or profitability of the REIT could be materially adversely affected by any of these risks.
 The trading price of the Units could decline due to any of these risks.
 This Annual Information Form contains forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks faced by us described below and elsewhere in this Annual Information Form.
+The REIT's actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks faced by the REIT described below and elsewhere in this Annual Information Form.
 See "Caution Regarding Forward-Looking Statements".